bubbowrap/slide-in-nav/README.md

 Slide In Navigation v.1
 ===========

-**A lightweight piece of jQuery to convert a navigation into a mobile/tablet navigation.**
+**A lightweight piece of jQuery to convert a desktop navigation into a mobile/tablet navigation.**

 **SlideInNav only works for one menu per page.**